Malik Yakini working with young farmer and FAC Fellow Kelvin Graddick in Hamilton, GA.

 The supporting and strengthening of local organizations and regional networks is a necessary step in the creation of a fair, just, equitable food movement that is committed to racial justice.

 One of the ways that oppressive systems continue to maintain the dominant narrative is by disconnecting us from our historical memory.
-This disconnect deprives everyone of learning from the rich historical and culture legacies of African Americans and other People of Color.
+This disconnect deprives everyone of learning from the rich history and cultural legacies of African Americans and other People of Color.
 A food movement that fairly represents African Americans and other People of Color must honor and lift up our stories, cultural perspectives and lessons learned.
-It is essential that the academic research being done by Monica White, Kwasi Densu and Owusu Bandele that lifts up the history of Black food ways, farmers, food system workers be supported and widely disseminated.
+It is essential that the academic research being done by Monica White, Kwasi Densu and Owusu Bandele that lifts up the history of Black foodways, farmers, food system workers be supported and widely disseminated.
 Scholars documenting Native American, Latino/Latina and Asian food history and culture should be similarly supported.

 Undoing racism in the food system requires more than good intentions.
-We must act, employing thoughtful strategies to attack polices and practices that uphold systemic racism.
+We must act, employing thoughtful strategies to attack policies and practices that uphold systemic racism.
 Additionally, and equally importantly, ridding ourselves of the internalized thinking associated with racism is a lifelong and intergenerational work.
-It requires a systematic process for learning about the social construct we call race, its history and various manifestations.
-Organizations in the food movement should hold mandatory, frequent, on-going anti-racism trainings.
+It requires a systematic process for learning about the social construct we call a race, its history, and various manifestations.
+Organizations in the food movement should hold mandatory, frequent, on-going anti-racism training.
 There are many good anti-racist trainers throughout the United States including DR Works, The People’s Institute for Survival and Beyond, and Crossroads.

 Finally, food movement organizations must do things differently.
-All organizations planning food security, food justice and food sovereignty conferences should include a track that addresses racism in the food system.
-Major national conferences should have several workshop offerings in the track.
+All organizations planning food security, food justice, and food sovereignty conferences should include a track that addresses racism in the food system.
+Major national conferences should have several workshop offerings on the track.

 All food movement organizations should prioritize the intentional hiring of African-Americans and other People of Color, especially in executive level positions.
 The staff and boards of organizations doing work in African-American and other People of Color communities should reflect the communities that they serve.
 Efforts such as those by Cheryl Danley to intentionally, recruit young people of color for jobs in organizations that are working for a sustainable food system, should be supported.
 Her recent sustainable agriculture career fair, directed at young people of color in Detroit is worthy of replication.